 Early submission in SESAME is strongly recommended.
 Applicants who wait until shortly before the close of the call take serious risk of encountering submission issues.
 The submit button will cease to be active at the indicated deadline.

-A User Guide for completion of applications under the SFI Discover Programme Call 2018 on SESAME can be found here.
+The SFI Discover Programme Call document 2021 can be found here.

 A template for the annual/final reports for projects funded under the SFI Discover Programme can be found here.
 Please note: This template is for information purposes only and may be used for collating your data.
 The final report will be submitted via SESAME and questions may be amended or added.